VIRGINIA MOTION PICTURE PRODUCTION TAX CREDITS

 • Virginia Department of Taxation

-These guidelines and rules (“Guidelines”) are issued by the Department of Taxation (“The Department”) to provide guidance to taxpayers regarding the Virginia Motion Picture Production Tax Credit.
+Guidelines and rules (“Guidelines”) governing the program are issued by the Department of Taxation (“The Department”) to provide guidance to taxpayers regarding the Virginia Motion Picture Production Tax Credit.
 These Guidelines are exempt from the provisions of the Administrative Process Act (Va.
 Code § 2.2-4000 et seq.) according to the provisions outlined in Va.
 Code § 58.1-439.12.03.
 As necessary, additional guidelines and rules will be published and posted on the Department’s website, www.tax.virginia.gov.

 • Description of credits available